lockedatapublished/blog/content/posts/2018-08-01-math-destruction.md

 * The fragments falling.

-The code below create the PNGs corresponding to the first part of the animation.
+The code below creates the PNGs corresponding to the first part of the animation.

 ```r
 fs::dir_create("august_frames")